ChamudithaEkanayake/deployed-DeepSeek-R1-Distill-Qwen-on-a-Radxa-Rock-5B-/README.md

 ---

 This README is designed so that **any beginner can set up, test, and deploy the model** on Radxa Rock 5B+.
-For the latest updates, refer to the official RKNN documentation.
+For the latest updates, refer to the official RKLLM documentation.

 ---